salmialb/HSLDataFetchExample/README.md

-If you don't want to get access to the csv file simply run:
+If you don't want to get access to the csv file simply run the ***run.bat*** file OR use the commands below:

 ***docker build -t pythontest .***